carldelfin/dotfiles/README.md

 ### Containers <a name = "containers"></a>

 For compute-intensive research, or projects that involve a lot of data preprocessing and manipulation, I like ensure reproducibility by using containers.
 I previously used [Docker](https://www.docker.com/), but now prefer [Singularity](https://sylabs.io/singularity/).

-**TODO**
+Since I only use Singularity on my workstation, this install is optional and performed by `build/install_singularity.sh`.

 ### Sound <a name = "sound"></a>